Origin of the Project

 General Meeting of all Oblates from India in Samarpanaram, Bangalore.
 Fr.
 Baiju Puthussery becomes the new Delegate Superior of the Indian Mission.

 November, one of the founding fathers and longest served missionary to India, Fr.
-Josef Koeltringer OSFS decided to go back to his mother province – German Province.
-He served India in establishing three formation communities, as superior, formator, novice master and funding diffrent projects.
+Josef Koeltringer OSFS decided to go back to his mother province - German Province.
+He served India in establishing three formation communities, as superior, formator, novice master and funding different projects.

 April, The General Meeting held in Salespuram unanimously voted to start an English medium ICSE syllabus school in the Samarpanaram campus.
 Bangalore.